bitlinc/Raspi_Node_Installer/README.md

 # One click Bitcoin Node || Electrum Wallet Installer
-- go from a blank drive to s full bitcoin node connected to Electrum Wallet
+- go from a blank external drive to a full bitcoin node and a Electrum wallet connecting ONLY to your node
-- mainnet and testnet run simultaneous
+- mainnet and testnet run simultaneous as do both Electrum wallets
+- bitcoin and Electrum are set as a service and configured to auto start with the Raspberry Pi